anup-cloudguru/AZ900-Learning-HandsOn-Labs/01-introduction-to-cloud-computing.md

 ### **2. What Is Cloud Computing?**

-Cloud computing is a model for accessing computing resources (servers, storage, databases, networking, software, etc.) over the Internet on an on-demand basis.
+Cloud computing lets you use powerful computer resources over the internet without buying and maintaining expensive hardware.
 Instead of purchasing and maintaining expensive hardware, you rent what you need from a cloud provider.
 This approach enables:

 - **Scalability:** Resources can be increased or decreased as needed to meet fluctuating demand, such as handling a sudden surge in website traffic during a sale event.
 - **Cost Efficiency:** You pay only for what you use, helping businesses avoid the high upfront costs of on-premises infrastructure and offering flexibility for startups or small businesses.